 What makes a science fiction setting?

-Although you may feel you’re more limited in science fiction since it must be science-based, the old adage from Arthur C. Clarke applies: ‘Any sufficiently advanced technology is indistinguishable from magic.’
-You’ll want to make sure your recognizable technology and science is well-researched and behaves correctly; however, you’ll have a little more leeway with unrecognizable technology and unknown scientific phenomena.
+You’ll want to make sure your recognizable technology and science are well-researched and behave correctly.
+However, you’ll have a little more leeway with unrecognizable technology and unknown scientific phenomena.

 In Star Trek: Deep Space Nine, a wormhole plays a key role in many of the storylines.
 Is that how a real-life wormhole would actually behave?
 We’re not sure, but it at least behaves consistently, so we believe it could exist in that manner.